spoonconsulting/cordova-plugin-background-upload/demo/README.md

 ## Credits

-Upload Demo is brought to you by Spoon Consulting.
+Upload Demo is brought to you by Spoon Consulting Ltd.